AVDestroyer/CTF-Writeups/sdctf/sha256-ctr.md

 >>> counter_final_hash
 '653f875bb4b5e868395f679c49adf65855cadf3ffc8dc493d6973fd333207405'
 ```
 Amazing, the hashes match up!
 Let's step back a second.
 What have we achieved?
 Using this script, we were able to predict the hash of counter after adding `num` to `counter`, without necessarily even knowing the value of `counter` (I used it here to check my work).
 That means that we have found a *case* where SHA-256 is **not a cryptographically secure source of randomness**!
 I was able to predict a future output based only on the current output of SHA-256 and no knowledge of its state.
 This will prove very helpful in the final solve.
 If we are able to predict the hash H at any time, then we can recover the original plaintext (such as the file) by computing ciphertext XOR H. Note that in *most* cases, SHA-256 is a good source of randomness and the reason it wasn't here was because it was used inappropriately, not because it is fundamentally flawed as a hashing algorithm.
-T
 ## Putting it all together
 The strategy is to
 1. Ask the program to encrypt our own message